 The Toolkit comprises both tools and guidance’s.

 If the Risk Assessment scores as Emerging, the child is at risk of being exploited or the risk of harm is possible.
 A Lead Practitioner from the Team Around the Family (TAF) should be identified (not necessarily the Lead Professional) and the MACE Meeting Template should be used along-side the TAF Plan & Review.
 Both processes should run concurrently with probably the same team of professionals.
 Please see the MACE Meeting Practitioner Guidance for further information.
-If there is no TAF or you need further advice and guidance, please contact the Family Support Hub.
+If there is no TAF or you need further advice and guidance, please contact the First Response Hub.